Supporting You In Dealing With Trauma Why Trauma-Informed Lawyering is Crucial

 The FCA‘s review of RBS’s treatment of SME customers is on-going.
 In November 2016, RBS announced that it had launched a new complaints process and an automatic refund for complex fees charged to SME customers in its GRG between 2008 and 2013.
 The FCA welcomed the involvement of an independent third party, Sir William Blackburne, a retired High Court Judge, to provide oversight of the complaints review process.
 Since the announcement in November, the RBS have received over 650 complaints from eligible customers.
-Sir William’s first quarterly report is on the RBS website and a copy can be found here: RBS GRG first quarterly report
+Sir William’s first quarterly report is on the RBS website.

 We shall follow developments in both the PAG and London Executive Aviation Limited matters with interest.